When ‘allegedly’ means ‘blatantly’ on social media

 Media turns fire on itself over reporting of Bristol case

-The concerns surrounding some media reporting of the Joanna Yeates murder case in Bristol have become more public since I blogged about it a couple of days ago.
+Concerns surrounding some media reporting of Joanna Yeates’ murder in Bristol have become more public since I blogged about it a couple of days ago.

-It emerged yesterday that Avon and Somerset Police took the rare step of banning ITV News from its morning press briefing because it had run a story the previous night that was the force thought was unfairly critical of its investigation.
-The ban was lifted, and the report did not threaten to undermine potential legal proceedings (as other reports have done).
-But it’s a measure of how tense things have become, and illustrates how the media risks misjudging the balance between reporting freely (which should always be allowed) and irresponsibly (which the police are right to act against, in the interests of finding Joanna Yeates’ killer).
+It emerged yesterday that Avon and Somerset Police took the rare step of banning ITV News from its morning press briefing because it ran a story that the force thought unfairly criticised its investigation.
+It lifted the ban, and the report did not undermine potential legal proceedings (as other reports did).

 Meanwhile, the Bristol Evening Post’s splash yesterday reported how media organisations were written to by suspect Christopher Jefferies’ lawyers and warned of their probing into, and reporting of, their client’s life.
-The high number of reader comments underneath the story (not all are relevant, admittedly) demonstrate the strength of feeling and interest there is locally about the case.
+The high number of reader comments underneath the story demonstrate the strength of feeling and interest there is locally about the case.

-Bristol was at the centre of a narrative that gripped the country over Christmas, following the disappearance, discovery and investigation into the murder of Joanna Yeates.
+Bristol was at the centre of a story that gripped the country over Christmas, following Joanna Yeates’ disappearance and murder.

-Continue reading “‘Shameful’ coverage risks more than contempt”
+Continue reading “Shameful media coverage risks more than contempt”